 Obviously, returning to school isn’t something that anyone does on a whim.
 It’s expensive and time consuming.
 Make sure that you want to go back to school for the right reasons: a new credential that will help further your career or a degree in a new field that will open up new opportunities.

 If your current job is no longer fulfilling, returning to school for a subject in which you’re interested can make your work life more interesting.
 Since most people spend at least 40 hours at work each week, having a job that actually interests you is crucial.
 Not only will your productivity increase, but also your quality of life.
-Dreading going to work every day does not help you focus on your happiness, and not only you, but your family suffers as well.
+Dreading going to work every day does not help you focus on your happiness, and not only you, but your family suffers as a result.